MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-train-models.md

 ms.date: 10/16/2023
 ---

-# Part 3: Train and register a machine learning model
+# Tutorial Part 3: Train and register a machine learning model

 In this tutorial, you'll learn to train a machine learning model to predict which bank customers are likely to leave.